 According to the Michigan Department of Licensing and Regulatory Affairs, individuals seeking a controlled substance license or who is licensed to prescribe or dispense controlled substances shall complete a one-time training in opioids and controlled substances awareness.
 This requirement applies to controlled substance license renewals beginning with the next full two-year renewal cycle and for initial licenses issued after Sept.
 1, 2019.
 For example, licenses that expire on June 30, 2019, have until June 30, 2021, to complete this training.

 This continuing education activity is intended for pharmacists only.
 Upon completion, pharmacists will receive continuing education credit in their CPE Monitor record where they can also access a statement of credit.
-Individuals from other disciplines purchasing this course will NOT receive a certificate of completion or any sort of confirmation of having completed the course, nor will they receive a refund.

 At the end of this training, pharmacists will be able to: